Calder\'on's commutator on Stratified Lie groups

 \end{enumerate} \end{theorem}

 The classical Calder\'on--Zygmund theorem allows us to deduce $L^p$ boundedness from $L^2$ boundedness.
-This follows from standard methods, see e.g. \cite[Theorem 2.1, Chapter III]{CoifmanWeiss1971}. \begin{lemma} Let $T$ be a Calder\'on--Zygmund singular integral operator which is a bounded operator on $L^{2}(\mathcal{G}).$ Then $T$ is bounded on $L^p(\mathcal G), 1<p<\infty$. \end{lemma} The combination of Theorem \ref{TTstar} and Lemma \ref{Rlemma2.2} shows that if $T$ is a Calder\'on--Zygmund singular integral operator, $T1, T^*1 \in \mathrm{BMO}(\mathcal{G})$ and $T$ has the weak boundedness property, then $T$ is bounded on $L^p(\mathcal{G})$ for all $1<p<\infty.$ This forms the basis for our proofs of Theorems \ref{Thom1} and \ref{main2}.
+This follows from standard methods, see e.g. \cite[Theorem 2.1, Chapter III]{CoifmanWeiss1971}. \begin{lemma} Let $T$ be a Calder\'on--Zygmund singular integral operator which is a bounded operator on $L^{2}(\mathcal{G}).$ Then $T$ is bounded on $L^p(\mathcal G), 1<p<\infty$. \end{lemma} The combination of Theorem \ref{TTstar} and Lemma \ref{Rlemma2.2} shows that if $T$ is a Calder\'on--Zygmund singular integral operator, $T1, T^*1 \in \mathrm{BMO}(\mathcal{G})$ and $T$ has the weak boundedness property, then $T$ is bounded on $L^p(\mathcal{G})$ for all $1<p<\infty.$ This forms the basis for our proof of Theorem \ref{Thom1}.